cdapio/sample-spark-app/README.md

 ```
 This will generate a regular Spark application that is now ready to be integrated with CDAP.

-**One configuration change needs to be done in build system - Maven POM or SBT project to use Felix module to create a bundled JAR.
+**One configuration change needs to be done in build system - Maven POM to use Felix module to create a bundled JAR.
 The artifact will be slightly bigger, but CDAP handles that efficiently.**

-> [Here](BUNDLE-JAR.md) are the changes you need to do to your POM file
+> [Here](BUNDLE-JAR.md) are the changes you need to apply to your Maven POM file.

-## Step 2 - Deploying your Spark application as Plugin to CDAP
+## Step 2 - Deploying your Spark application as Plugin in to CDAP

-Now, this vanilla Spark project is treated as a plugin within CDAP system.
-So, let's deploy this Spark application using standard REST API's provided by CDAP.
+Now, this vanilla Spark project is treated as a plugin within CDAP.
+So, let's go ahead and deploy the Spark application using standard REST API's provided by CDAP.

 Deploy `wordcount-1.0.0.jar` in CDAP as a plugin.
 ```